aanand/aanand.github.com/content/articles/prototype-chains-and-coffeescript-subclasses.md

     makeViewObject("Thinger")  # => new Desktop.Thinger OR new Views.Thinger
     makeViewObject("Sprocket") # => new Views.Sprocket

-...and if you’re most people, you’ll stop there.
+…and if you’re most people, you’ll stop there.
 I, on the other hand, had just read Isaac Z. Schlueter’s [Evolution of a Prototypal Language User][evolution], hadn't done anything fun with prototype chains in years and didn’t like the idea of this unsightly helper method peppering my code.
 So I got to work.

-Instead of `Views`, `Desktop` and `Touch` being plain objects, we create a `ViewShop` function, point `Views` at its prototype and make `Desktop` and `Touch` new `ViewShop`s, so that property access falls back to `ViewShop.prototype` (a.k.a. `Views`).
-Look, it’s easier if I just show you:
+Instead of `Views`, `Desktop` and `Touch` being plain objects, we create a `ViewShop` function, point `Views` at its prototype and make `Desktop` and `Touch` new `ViewShop`s, so that property access falls back to `ViewShop.prototype`, which we’ve just aliased to `Views`… look, I’ll just show you:

     ```coffeescript
     ViewShop = ->